A Land Remembered: Characters

-Zech was the main character during the second generation.
-He lived a somewhat lonely life away from other children and had two dogs, Nip and Tuck who were killed, and a Marsh Tackie horse named Ishmael.
-He marries Glenda and has the son Solomon, called Sol.
+Zech is the main character during the second generation.
+He lives a somewhat lonely life away from other children and had two dogs, Nip and Tuck, who are killed, and a Marsh Tackie horse named Ishmael.
+He marries Glenda and has a son Solomon, called Sol.
 He has a fling with an Indian woman named Tawanda, which results in another son, Toby Cypress.
 Zech is an experienced gunman and horse rider and kills several bandits.
 When getting revenge his foot is shot and he is weaker till his death in a horse-riding accident and drowns.